chickendreanso/simple-image-editor/README.md

 - **Reset Functionality**: Users can reset the image to its initial state (no edits).
 - **Edit Limitations**: Due to the RGB components being 1 byte each, there's a limit to the degree of edits.
 The program ensures that edits stay within viable ranges and notifies users if an edit is no longer doable.

-## Contribution

-Contributions to this project are welcome.
-Please adhere to standard coding practices and provide documentation for any new features or edits.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License